-Our College Counseling program, directed by an experienced college counselor and a team of faculty advisors, focuses on personal attention throughout the college process to help students and parents navigate what can often seem an overwhelming process.
+Our College Counseling program focuses on personal attention throughout the college process to help students and parents navigate what can often seem an overwhelming process.
 We get to know every student personally, meeting with them frequently and conferring regularly with their teachers and parents.
 Additionally, we encourage students to engage in a process of self-discovery through self-inventory exercises, reflection, and introspection.
 Together, we build a customized application strategy for each student that takes into account their personality, passions, interests, and academic performance.

 - 9th-12th grade college fairs introduce students to various schools that may interest them, nationwide.
 Students are exposed to anywhere from 80-100 of the nation's best colleges and universities, and begin to explore options for the future.